PureStorage-OpenConnect/rest-client/README.rst

 Capabilities
 ============
-This library supports all functionality offered by REST API versions up to 1.17.
+This library supports all functionality offered by FlashArray REST API versions from 1.0 up to 1.17.

 Note that different versions of the REST API offer different functionality, and some operations may be unusable except on certain versions of the REST API.
 For